On the 4d/3d/2d view of the SCFT/VOA correspondence: Outlook

 In this paper we tie together a bunch of topics involving Vertex (Operator) Algebras in supersymmetric QFT.
 We do it by utilizing the Omega-deformation formulation \cite{Oh:2019bgz,Jeong:2019pzg} of the SCFT/VOA correspondence \cite{Beem:2013sza}, and using the ideas similar to those of Nekrasov and Witten \cite{Nekrasov:2010ka}.
 It provides a TQFT-inspired way of thinking about the subject, connecting it to the boundary VOA in 3d $\cN=4$ \cite{Gaiotto:2016wcv,Costello:2018fnz}, and to the chiral algebras in the $\overline{Q}_+$-cohomology of 2d $\cN=(0,2)$ theories.
 In the first half of this paper, we work out the foundations of this approach.
 A lot of things are made explicit in Lagrangian theories, but the general philosophy applies to general 4d $\cN=2$ SCFTs, as we argue.
 We also clarify some aspects of the boundary VOA in Section \ref{sec:DeformedBC}, such as explicitly describing the boundary deformation in terms of the R-symmetry current.
 We then further connect our constructions to the novel subject of rank-zero 3d $\cN=4$ SCFTs \cite{Gang:2018huc,Gang:2021hrd,Gang:2023rei,Ferrari:2023fez}.

 The second half lf this paper looks more like an invitation to study many open problems that the subject offers.
 Here we would like to list them, for reader's convenience. \begin{itemize} \item Rank-zero theories from the $\Z_N$-twisted circle compactifications.
 Some 4d $\cN=2$ theories only have fractional r-charges in their Coulomb branch speactrum, with the lowest common denominator $N$, which results in the flavor $\Z_N$ symmetry \cite{Dedushenko:2018bpp}.
 After the circle KK reduction with the $\Z_N$ holonomy, the Coulomb branch of such theories disappears, which leads to interesting observations \cite{Fredrickson:2017yka,fredrickson2017s1fixed,Dedushenko:2018bpp}.
-Some theories, such as $(A_{k-1}, A_{M-1})$ \cite{} with $\gcd(k,M)=1$, while obeying this property (with $N=M+k$), also have no Higgs branch.
+Some theories, such as $(A_{k-1}, A_{M-1})$ \cite{Xie:2012hs,Cecotti:2010fi,DelZotto:2014kka} with $\gcd(k,M)=1$, while obeying this property (with $N=M+k$), also have no Higgs branch.
 Thus after the $\Z_N$-twisted circle reduction, they lose both branches of vacua and become the so-called rank-zero theories \cite{Gang:2018huc,Gang:2021hrd,Gang:2023rei,Ferrari:2023fez}.
 It is a very interesting problem to map out the landscape of such theories under the dimensional reduction; compare the set of all 3d rank-zero $\cN=4$ theories with those that originate from 4d.
 It is also interesting to study the $\Z_N$-twisted reduction in other theories, producing 3d SCFTs without the Coulomb branch but with the Higgs branch.
 Unlike the ordinary circle reduction of the Argyres-Douglas theories, such twisted reduction is completely unexplored.
 One can start by making conjectures and testing them, say by evaluating the appropriate limit of the 4d superconformal index, and comparing it to the $S^3_b$ partition function in 3d.

 \item More concretely, we conjecture that the $\Z_{2n+3}$-twisted circle reduction of the $(A_1, A_{2n})$ Argyres-Douglas theories results in the 3d rank-zero theories $\cT_n$ defined in \cite{Gang:2023rei}.
 It would be useful to run some tests of this conjecture.
-Additionally, we have run into a conundrum: The authors of \cite{Ferrari:2023fez} seem to have a boundary condition that is a good candidate for (the mirror image of) $H_\varepsilon$; however, the 't Hooft anomaly-matching we performed is in tension with this.
+Additionally, we have run into a conundrum: The enriched Neumann boundary conditions from \cite{Ferrari:2023fez} seem to be a good candidate for (the mirror image of) $H_\varepsilon$; however, the 't Hooft anomaly-matching appears to contradict such a conclusion.
 Resolving this would be satisfying.